kepplemr/deathnut/README.md

 solutions.

 Performance is a central concern.
-Intra-datacenter calls to redis are extremely fast: for the most common 'hget' operation the round-trip response time is about 5ms.
-For operations that create or update resournces, the expected performance hit for adding deathnut will be around this. **For the most common operations (GETs), deathnut is even faster.** We achieve additional speed on GETs by not waiting for authorization OK before executing the called endpoint.
+Intra-datacenter calls to redis are extremely fast: for the most common 'check role' operation the round-trip response time is about 5ms.
+For operations that create or update resources, the expected performance hit for adding deathnut will be around this. **For the most common operations (GETs), deathnut is even faster.** We achieve additional speed on GETs by not waiting for authorization OK before executing the called endpoint.
 In another thread (start time
  < 1 millisecond) we then check the user's authorization for the resource.
 If authorized,
 we'll return the result we get back from the endpoint.
 If not, we'll return the normal 401. *Deathnut